jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 MacOS
 ^^^^^

 Mac is very similar to Linux (it is in fact based on Unix, which Linux is too).
-Unlike Linux Apple added some standard folder names and moved a few things around compared to Linux.
+Unlike Linux, Apple added some standard folder names and moved a few things around compared to Linux.
 I'll note the differences only here.

 User directories live in ``\Users`` rather than ``\home``.
 Applications are stored ``\Applications``, but there